20+ Restaurants With Creative Outdoor Dining Setups For NYC Families to Enjoy

-11. Igloos at Eggers – Richmond Town, Staten Island
+18. Eggers – Richmond Town, Staten Island

 20. Enzo's of Arthur Avenue – Belmont, the Bronx

 The Belmont Business Improvement District has created Piazza di Belmont on Arthur Avenue, providing outdoor dining in the street where, normally, cars would be zooming by.
 Child-friendly options at this Bronx spot include chicken parm and spaghetti and meatballs.
 High chairs are available.
 You'll find tables in the front with heating lamps, plus an enclosed patio in the back.

-13. Palm Trees in the Wintertime at Blend – Astoria, Queens
+21. Blend – Astoria, Queens

-Photos courtesy of the restaurants
+Unless noted, all photos courtesy of the restaurants

 Friend of a Farmer